 Mindfulness is the cultivation of paying attention to each moment, equally receiving whatever it brings.

 Psychotherapy outcome studies agree that the therapist-client connection is the most important element for change.
 My own long-term mindfulness practice has created an inner calm and spaciousness, allowing insights to arise.
 This significantly increases my ability to be deeply present with you.
 When I’m not distracted by external events or internal processes, I’m giving 100% of my attention to understanding your experience.
+From this perspective, I’m best able to help with whichever situations are problematic for you, restoring peace or resolution.

 I’m available to bring my decades of psychotherapeutic and spiritual practices to help transform your suffering into vitality.
 I’ll feel honored helping you make the changes you want.